Daredevil successfully powers rocket over Snake River Canyon

 Scott Truax, the designer of the rocket, told the Idaho Statesman that after Braun got the OK to launch he didn’t hesitate.

-“He was gone in a cloud of steam and I couldn’t see anything until just before he pulled his chutes,” Traux said.
+“He was gone in a cloud of steam and I couldn’t see anything until just before he pulled his chutes,” Truax said.

 Braun has said the rocket was identical to the model Knievel used for his failed canyon attempt on Sept.
 8, 1974.
 Knievel landed at the bottom of the canyon when his parachute prematurely deployed partway across the canyon, but walked away with only minor injuries.
 The spot where Knievel jumped was 1,600 feet (488 meters) wide.